TrashPanda/react-hackernews/README.md

 * split the code with webpack
 * add gradual typing with flow or refactor with Typescript
 * add unit testing with libraries like Jest
-* put logic in web worker thread to keep it from blocking ui in the main thread ..
+* put logic in web worker thread to keep it from blocking ui in the main thread as mentioned before

 As long as we stick to the principle, this architecture has the ability to scale with reasonably good performance even we continuously adding more components and complex logic.